Russ George: Investigation and lawsuit

+Experiment results

 On July 15, 2014, the oceanographic scientific data gathered during the project was made publicly available under the ODbL license.
 The experiment did result in an unusually large phytoplankton bloom that lasted at least until September 2012, when it became increasingly difficult to detect as the biomass dispersed into the surrounding waters.
 In the seas of Southeast Alaska, the relevant area of the experiment, the expected catch of Pink Salmon in 2013 was predicted by salmon experts and managers to be 54 million fish.
 The catch turned out to be 224 million Pinks, the largest catch in Canadian history.
-Russ has claimed this to be definitive Proof of the success of the Experiment, despite claims that no definitive link between the experiment and the higher levels of the food chain (including Salmon) could be determined.
+George has claimed this proves the experiment's success, despite claims that no definitive link between the experiment and the higher levels of the food chain (including salmon) could be determined.
 Research conducted on 13 major iron-fertilization experiments in the open ocean since 1990 determined that the method is unproven; with respect to the Haida Gwaii project, "scientists have seen no evidence that the experiment worked", concluded a 2017 article in Nature.